 Volusion has done a complete overhaul of its themes, mainly removing older ones and focusing more on quality than quantity.
 The first time I reviewed Volusion, I was very disappointed in the quality of their free themes, however thanks to recent changes that is now completely a thing of the past.

 Volusion now offers 38 premium and 7 free themes, all of which you can access and install within a minute.
-The theme have features like homepage slideshows, page builders, social sharing, newsletter signup forms and infinite scroll.
+The themes have features like homepage slideshows, page builders, social sharing, newsletter signup forms and infinite scroll.

 The designs are far more modern than they used to be, allowing Volusion to compete with the likes of Bigcommerce, Squarespace and Shopify in design.